tkeys/vintageCars_Backend/README.md

 ## API Endpoints

-The API can be accessed in an AWS EC2 instance at http://13.49.67.88:5000 and supports the following operations:
+The API can also be accessed in an AWS EC2 instance at http://13.49.67.88:5000 and supports the following operations:

 ### Authorization API Endpoints
 Base URL: `/api/v1/auth`